everscale-org/docs/src/arch/remp.md

 ## Introduction

-REMP is a protocol that adds some additional guarantees/features for external messages processing:
+REMP (Reliable External Messaging Protocol) is a protocol that adds some additional guarantees/features for external messages processing:

 **1. Replay protection**